CrainDavis/GoogleBookshelf2/README.md

 ---

 ## Demonstration:
 For a demonstration on how to use this application, go to [this link](https://drive.google.com/file/d/1R3ncig81tyJYjyEXtHI3feJ7z977mgMk/view).
+Please note that this demonstration video was created using my original __GoogleBookshelf__ application, which was used MongoDB instead of MySQL for the database and Bootstrap instead of Material-UI for the design.
+This original version was re-made because Heroku phased out its mLab MongoDB add-on on November 10, 2020.
+While the application in this [demonstration video](https://drive.google.com/file/d/1R3ncig81tyJYjyEXtHI3feJ7z977mgMk/view) is slightly different from the [actual app](https://cdavis-googlebookshelf2.herokuapp.com/), the basic functionality is completely the same.

 ---